Existence of Minimal Surfaces in Infinite Volume Hyperbolic 3-manifolds: Schottky Manifolds

 Hence, by a direct application of Lemma \ref{lem:dichotomy2}~(\cite[Theorem 1.2]{song2023dichotomy}), we establish the remainder of \Cref{thm:intro-Schottky}, namely that the Schottky manifold (and more generally, bounded geometry handlebodies with at least two boundary isotopic local area minimizers) we constructed with a compact local area minimizer must have then infinitely many saddle point minimal surfaces.

-\begin{cor} There are handlebodies of bounded geometry containing infinitely many closed, embedded, saddle point minimal surfaces. \end{cor} \begin{proof} By using for instance the examples from~\Cref{thm:Schottky-number}, take any bounded geometry handlebody with two disjoint local area minimizers isotopic to the boundary.
-Applying the reasoning of \cite[Proposition 7.6]{GLP21} as in Corollary \ref{cor:dichotomyQF}, by the local min-max theorem \cite[Theorem 10]{KLS19} we have a saddle point minimal surface in between.
+\begin{cor} For any $3$-dimensional handlebody with at least two $1$-handles there exists a complete hyperbolic metric of bounded geometry containing infinitely many closed, embedded, saddle point minimal surfaces.
+Moreover such hyperbolic manifolds can be taken to be Schottky manifolds. \end{cor} \begin{proof} By using for instance the examples from~\Cref{thm:Schottky-number}, take any bounded geometry handlebody with two disjoint local area minimizers isotopic to the boundary.
+Applying the reasoning of \cite[Proposition 7.6]{GLP21} as in Corollary \ref{cor:dichotomyQF}, by the local min-max theorem \cite[Section 6]{KLS19} we have a saddle point minimal surface in between.
 Hence the result follows once more by applying~\Cref{cor:zero-infinity}. \end{proof}

 \begin{rem} [Schottky Manifolds with no minimal surfaces] We note that there are trivial examples of Schottky manifolds with no embedded, complete, finite area minimal surfaces, e.g. $\BH^3$, and Fuchsian Schottky Manifolds~\cite[Lemma 4]{coskunuzer2020minimal}.
 Note that the nonexistence of non-compact, finite area minimal surfaces in these manifolds follows from~\Cref{lem:thickness}. \end{rem}